skip to main content

 Intensive care

-Patients who are severely injured or ill may require care above and beyond typical hospital care.
-They are often admitted into intensive care, providing them with more intensive monitoring and medical attention.
+Patients who are severely injured or ill may require advanced care.
+They can be admitted into a hospital’s intensive care unit, where they are provided with more extensive monitoring and medical attention.

 International Classification of Diseases (ICD codes)